pabloariasal/pabloariasal.github.io/_posts/2019-02-28-cpp-inlining.md

 ---
 layout: post

-title: "C++ Inline Variables and Functions: Not What You Think"
+title: C++ - Breaking The Rules With Inline Variables and Functions
 tags: [cpp]
 comments: true
 ---

 I've had some free time these days while visiting my parents and little sister in their home in the Colombian Andes.
-At almost 3000 meters above sea level, it's a cold but cozy place; full of nostalgic memories and friendly faces.
+At almost 3000 meters above sea level, it's a very warm place despite the freezing mountain temperatures; full of nostalgic memories and friendly faces.
 Chaotic but always welcoming.

 I finally got around to organize the ever-growing collection of notes I've gathered in the last years.
-Scrolling through over 130 notes with labels _programming_ and _cpp_, a particular note caught my attention: _C++ - Inline Variables and Functions_.
+Scrolling over the 130 notes with the labels _programming_ and _cpp_, a particular one caught my attention: _C++ - Inline Variables and Functions_.
 The note brought back a discussion I had regarding C++17's newly introduced feature: inline variables, which made me realize how misleading and poorly understood C++'s `inline` specifier is.
-In this post I'll visit the points listed in the note regarding `inline`: when to use it, how to use it, and what it actually means.
+In this post I'll visit the points listed in the note concerning `inline`: when to use it, how to use it, and what it actually means.
 Chances are you will be surprised.

 # Inline Expansion